curry-scott/Tic-Tac-Toe/pseudo.md

 connects to board
     const board= document.getElementById("board")
-Load empty board- how do you get it.. function what does function init(){ - initiate create object board.
+Load empty board- how do you get it.. function what does initiate create object board.
-  }

 create row of 3
 create column of 3
 row and columns creat tiles
-    for row columns and tiles- createElement to create div (Bootstrap).-- Render
+    Create row, columns and tiles- createElement to create div (Bootstrap).-- Render

 create an element for current game state player notification - createElement --switched with each turn.

-create reset button
+create reset button-
   text on button- play game
   addEventListener- reset button to reset at anytime during the game

-Model- telling what to do
+Model- logic

-function to initialize game
+function to initialize game- this needs to connect to start the game

-count current state of game by counting positive number of turns. game state- what state starting on?  = 0 board state- create an array current player- X
+track current state of game by counting positive number of turns- Need to know this to check winners and know which players turn

+game state- what state starting on?- Counter starter and know current player turn

+board state- create an array-

+current player- X

-player notification- Player X
+player notification- Player X - Notes: changes after every turn ex: Player O

-current state of board to check for wins switch to current player, whos turn it is declare function to check win or tie update list of all possible winning board tile combinations check winning combos to see if the given combinations/paused tiles in the board array
+current state of board to check for wins- keeps track of which tiles are available

+switch to current player, whos turn it is

+declare function to check win or tie

+update list of all possible winning board tile combinations

+check winning combos to see if the given combinations/paused board state array match the given player...
+How?

 Controller